Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Appendix

 We can easily check that, with this new formulation, $w$ satisfies the ordinary differential equation (ODE)

 where $\mathcal{L} u(d) = \left( \mu_d + \frac{\sigma_d^2}{2} \right) d u'(d) + \frac{\sigma_d^2}{2} d^2 u''(d)$.
 In fact, the general solution of Equation \eqref{ODE} is

 where $A$, $B$, $C$ and $D$ are constants to be determined.
 As we want Equation \eqref{w(d)} to hold, we want $w(0) = 0$, therefore we must have $A = 0$.
-On the other hand, when $d \rightarrow \infty$, we expect $w(d) \rightarrow \infty$, which gives $D=0$.
+On the other hand, it is also clear from Equation \eqref{w(d)} that $w(y_h,y_b,d) \leq \frac{y_h + y_b}{r}$, thus $w$ must stay bounded when $d \rightarrow \infty$, which gives $D=0$.
 Since Equation \eqref{ODE} is a linear second-order ODE with continuous coefficients, we expect its solution to be of class $C^2({\mathbb R}^+)$.
 For this reason, we impose the value matching and smooth pasting conditions at at $d = y_h + y_b$, which imply

 which gives

 with $B_1$ and $C_1$ as in Equation \eqref{B1C1}.
 With this determination, one can easily check that the function $w$ is increasing and concave on ${\mathcal R}^+$, and $C^2$ in $d$.
 We can easily check that $w$ is $C^2$ also in $y_h$ and $y_b$.
 In fact, it is outside of the region $\{y_b + y_h = d\}$.
 Moreover,